Logistics and Production

 Description

 The main goal of HealthFaCT is the development of an innovative and software-aided system for optimization and decision making to improve three essential pillars of medical care: pharmacies, emergency physicians as well as scheduling of ambulances.
 The main focus of this project lies on rural environments.
 Mathematical methodologies can make an important contribution in terms of data-driven facts rather than political argumentation.
-Detailed information about the contents of this project can be found here.

 HealthFaCT is executed by